 Although the SEO and high-quality backlink building I learned here is an essential aspect of the business, I couldn’t help but get swept up in writing content, brainstorming ideas, and studying and interpreting a company’s brand.
 It wasn’t always easy though.
 Sometimes you’d work on something for a while and come up with nothing.
 Sometimes the idea you like isn’t the one chosen – and later you can see that the direction taken was better for the company than what you had thought of.
 Yet these frustrations, mental roadblocks and little compromises of working in the creative space only make the rush and eureka moments all the more enjoyable when they come along.

-Although I had always enjoyed writing, working with tbk Creative’s design and web development teams and watching them communicate a brand though various elements was amazing to watch in practice.
+Although I had always enjoyed writing, working with tbk Creative’s design and web development teams and watching them communicate a brand through various elements were amazing to watch in practice.
 The UI/UX of a website design; the images the team chooses and why; what a website’s layout says about a brand – all of them are invaluable elements.
 It was an amazing experience watching the team build something greater than the sum of its parts.